KnowsCount/contribution-heatmap/README.md

 ## 🙋‍♂️ contributing

-because of the very fact that the repository is still in early stages of development, resolving issues, implementing features or even just eliminating the simplest bugs like typos in the repository will be highly appreciated 🎉. also, feel free to share your ideas in the [discussions page](https://github.com/KnowsCount/contribution-heatmap/discussions).
+resolving issues, implementing features or even just eliminating the simplest bugs like typos in the repository will be highly appreciated 🎉. also, feel free to share your ideas in the [discussions page](https://github.com/KnowsCount/contribution-heatmap/discussions).

 here I list some starter scripts to run for making contributions to the repo; for the detailed version please go to [CONTRIBUTING.md](./CONTRIBUTING.md).